 The idea of a dump cake is very simple, you just dump everything into a cake pan and bake it.
 They are very simple.

 So, for example, a cherry dump cake typically takes a can of cherry pie filling, spread in the bottom of a 9x13 pan, and then you sprinkle a yellow cake mix on top, and then pour melted butter over all that and sprinkle it with chopped almonds.
 Then you bake.
-That's all there is to it.
+That's all there is to it, and the taste is out of this world good.

-So for a pumpkin dump cake, I was thinking that I would need something to make a pumpkin layer on the bottom, and then I could just top it with a cake mix, melted butter, and nuts.
+So for a pumpkin dump cake, I was thinking that I would need something to make a pumpkin layer on the bottom of the baking dish, and then I could just top it with a dry cake mix (I had a yellow cake mix, but I'm also going to try a spice cake mix.), melted butter, and nuts.

 And that's exactly was I did.

 And the cake was DELICIOUS!
-Even my pumpkin-hating kid loved it.
+Even my pumpkin-hating kid loved it, topped with a generous dollop of whipped cream or a scoop of vanilla ice cream.

 How to make the best pumpkin dump cake